Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

 \subsection{Privacy and Security}

-Privacy and security concerns can be assessed by 47 questions.
-Using these questions, categorized into three risk categories—privacy protection, data protection, and data quality management—users can ensure that AI systems are designed with privacy and security in mind from the early stages to protect sensitive and copyrighted data used by the AI systems.
+AI systems rely heavily on human-contributed data, raising significant concerns about personal information, sensitive data, privacy violations, and copyright issues \cite{verma2023copyright}.
+Several privacy-preserving solutions, such as federated learning \cite{kairouz2021advances} and differential privacy \cite{dwork2006differential}, have been proposed, though no perfect solution exists.
+This highlights the importance of implementing privacy and security measures during the design phase—or earlier—and maintaining them throughout the entire life cycle to minimize technical debt \cite{cavoukian2021privacy, larrucea2021towards}.

-Figure \ref{fig:P4} depicts the risk concept map related to privacy and security concerns in the context of AI, along with the key risk question and example subsequent questions.
+AI systems must ensure personal data privacy across their life cycle, including data traceability and protection against unauthorized access \cite{diaz2023connecting}.
+Figure \ref{fig:P4} illustrates the RAI concept map related to these concerns, along with key risk questions and example follow-up questions.
+Privacy and security concerns can be assessed through 47 questions, categorized into three risk areas: privacy protection, data protection, and data quality management.
+These questions help ensure that AI systems are designed with privacy and security in mind from the early stages, safeguarding sensitive and copyrighted data throughout their operation.

 \textit{Privacy protection} consists of 15 questions aimed at identifying risks associated with a company's privacy and security policies and their implementation in AI system design.
 This category emphasizes the need to review existing policies and regulations to ensure compliance with key requirements and recommendations.